 The National Center for Safe Routes to School has been working for more than two decades to create safe conditions for walkable neighborhoods.
 Being able to walk and ride a bike in the community gives children a strong sense of self-confidence and a better quality of life.
 And National Walk and Bike to School Day isn’t just for children.
 We encourage your elected officials to walk and bike, too!

-National Walk and Bike to School Day - History
+National Walk and Bike to School Day timeline

 Fat tires are introduced